dhruvvv-sh/Lattice/README.md

 Lattice currently runs as a single API process with local storage targets.
 The architecture now has the right seams for multi-node storage, but actual node-to-node transfer, replication, background repair, and rebalancing are still planned work.

+For a practical map of where each layer lives and where to add future features, see `docs/project-organization.md`.

 ---

 # Architecture